fangsonghub/qccblog/content/post/qprp.md

 constructions actually get [broken][3rbreak] (e.g. 3-round
 Luby-Rackoff balanced Feistel).
-Nonetheless, there are sufficient conditions for quantum security as identified by us and Zhandry, and as a result, we are safe to say that quantum-secure PRPs do _exist_.
+Nonetheless, there are sufficient conditions for quantum security as identified by us and Zhandry, and as a result, we are safe to say that quantum-secure PRPs do _exist_ (based on proper computational assumptions, e.g., existence of quantum-secure PRFs).

 - **Our observation**: basically we may view the Feistel construction as a random walk on the permutation group, and if this walk mixes